-Teleoperation of Heavy Machinery?
-The next generation of remote-control plant machinery and vehicles
+Teleoperation of Heavy Machinery The next generation remote-control of plant machinery and construction vehicles

-Imagine situations in hazardous areas where special instructions are required that a machine cannot determine.
-Maybe machinery needs to be manoeuvred around obstacles that its sensors cannot understand.
-There are many hazardous areas that could are deemed high risk to operate in and requires human logic to view in real time, decipher and determine the best cause of action.
-Maybe an area that has been subject to an earthquake with many unseen hazards.
-Or an avalanche area that needs clearing, or even a minefield in a warzone where a mine clearance machine needs to be remotely operated.
-Because of the dangers involved, it would be too dangerous to put people in harm’s way.
-If vehicles can be dropped in a hazardous area that are not fit for humans where they can operate, or even deliver and return goods, safely then they will need to be remotely operated in real time.
-This would not only apply to heavy remote control of plant material, but to any vehicle, whether it be cars’, buses or heavy goods vehicles such as lorries and trucks.
+Imagine situations in hazardous areas where operating a machine or vehicle is dangerous to human life.
+For autonomous vehicles, machinery needs to be maneuvered around obstacles or hazards that its sensors and logic cannot understand.
+There are many hazardous areas deemed high-risk to operate within, requiring human logic to view in real time to decipher and determine the best course of action.
+Examples include areas affected by earthquakes, avalanche zones needing clearing, or minefields in war zones where a mine clearance machine needs to be remotely operated.
+Because of the dangers involved, it would be too risky to put people in harm’s way.
+If vehicles can be deployed in areas unsafe for human operation, machinery can be remotely operated in real time from a distance, even from another country.
+This applies not only to heavy plant machinery but also to vehicles such as cars, buses, and heavy goods vehicles like lorries and trucks.

-Even where areas are not hazardous, remote operators can be used where there is a potential shortage of skilled operators.
-A single operator would not need to travel between different sites and could potentially do many jobs in one day from a single location.
-People would not need to travel between sites at great expense – only the machinery would need to be delivered.
+Even where areas are not hazardous, remote operators can be used when there is a shortage of skilled operators.
+A single operator would not need to travel between sites and could potentially handle multiple jobs in one day from a single location.
+This reduces travel expenses, as only the machinery needs to be transported.

-The one major overriding factor is safety.
-In order to facilitate remote driving cars or heavy machinery, the remote operator needs to have a real time view with almost no latency.
-The remote operator is known as a teleoperator and often use a vehicle simulator and they need to control and operate the machine with no delay.
+The major overriding factor is safety.
+To facilitate remote driving of cars or heavy machinery, the remote operator needs a real-time view with almost no latency.
+The remote operator, known as a teleoperator, often uses a vehicle simulator to control and operate the machine without delay.

-For example, imagine a car pulling into a main road, the view the driver observes must be in real time, if there is even a one second delay to a remote operator who then decided to pull out as he observes a delayed view, then the consequence could be catastrophic.
+For example, imagine a car pulling onto a main road: the view the driver sees must be in real time.
+Even a one-second delay to a remote operator could lead to catastrophic consequences.
 Much can happen in a single second on the road.
-The same can be said of controlling heavy machinery in a hazardous environment.
+The same applies to controlling heavy machinery in hazardous environments.

-Soliton Systems, a Japanese manufacturer of live streaming solutions, has been working with several manufactures of vehicles, machinery and cranes to deliver a safe remote-control solution that can be used by a teleoperator.
-This includes a major automobile company in Japan to deliver a remote driving car vehicle that can be driven by a remote operator.
+Soliton Systems, a Japanese manufacturer of live streaming solutions, has been working with several manufacturers of vehicles, machinery, and cranes to deliver safe remote-control solutions for teleoperators.
+This includes collaboration with a major automobile company in Japan to deliver a remote driving vehicle that can be operated by a teleoperator.

 Remote driving